 Provide some background as when a STA might use HE MU PPDU format for an STA-to-AP transmission

 The first issue can be easily addressed.
 For the second issue, it’s not clear whether the standard should provide this kind of guidance.

 Proposed resolution:

-Revised

-Editor’s instructions:

-Make the following changes in Table 28-24 of D1.3 (starting on line 31):

-When a STA transmits on the uplink using the HE MU PPDU format, the STA-ID field is populated by the AID of the transmitter assigned by the AP equal to the 11 LSBs of the AID of the transmitting STA.
+Revised.
+Resolved per CID 3095.